nadeemlab/SPT/README.md

 ```
 A spreadsheet would be created in `output/` with some statistical test results on example data.

+# Preparing your data

+The current workflows all operate on spreadsheet files exported from the [HALO](https://indicalab.com/halo/) software.
+Support for more generic inputs is in the works, but for now this means that you must use something like the metadata format exemplified by the [test data](spatial_profiling_toolbox/tests/data).

 # Platform

 Some of the utilities depend on a Linux/Unix/macOS environment.